sillycowvalley/TTLSim/Documentation/6502/Minimal-181-65C02_CPU.md

-The instruction set is a **65C02 subset with byte-identical encodings**, including the full zero-page family, the complete Rockwell bit-manipulation set (RMB/SMB/BBR/BBS) with exact flag fidelity, pointer indirection, the Y register, right shifts, and both maskable and non-maskable interrupts: a stock 6502/65C02 assembler emits directly runnable code for everything implemented.
+The instruction set is a **65C02 subset with byte-identical encodings**, including the full zero-page family, the complete Rockwell bit-manipulation set (RMB/SMB/BBR/BBS) with exact flag fidelity, pointer indirection, the Y register, left and right memory shifts, and both maskable and non-maskable
+interrupts: a stock 6502/65C02 assembler emits directly runnable code for everything implemented.
 A handful of extra instructions (ADD/SUB without carry, NOT/NEG/CLA/SET) occupy otherwise-unused opcode slots.
+The set has been **validated against real firmware** — the Hopper 6502 BIOS and runtime, 11,396 instructions — see §6.

 **Headline numbers:** 44 logic ICs + 4 microcode ROMs on the CPU; ~50 ICs for the complete machine with memory.
-202 opcodes.
+211 opcodes.
 Worst-case instruction: 9 T-states after the stage-17 result bus (11 before it); interrupt entry runs 12 — all within the module's 16 available.
-Zero-page, stack, indexed, and bit-manipulation accesses match or beat 65C02 cycle counts; pointer-indirect modes run but pay a premium.
+Zero-page, stack, indexed, shift, and bit-manipulation accesses match or beat 65C02 cycle counts;
+pointer-indirect modes run but pay a premium.

 The build is staged (§8): stages 1–11 erect the **core machine** (33 logic ICs, 3 ROMs, 133 opcodes) whose microcode is fully listed in this document;
-stages 12–16 add the 4th microcode ROM and the **extension datapath** (temp, Y, right shift, the P register, IRQ + NMI); stage 17 is a pure performance retrofit (the result bus) that changes no behaviour.
+stages 12–16 add the 4th microcode ROM and the **extension datapath** (temp, Y, memory shifts, the P register, IRQ + NMI); stage 17 is a pure performance retrofit (the result bus) that changes no behaviour.
 Extension cycle counts below are worked estimates, to be pinned down as each stage's microcode is written.